sbcshop/Usb_To_LoRa_Dongle_Software/README.md

    <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/img3.jpg"/>

 ### Use LoRa USB As Breakout
+You may use this device as a breakout, which means you can link it to any microcontroller or CPU by configuring the UART jumper wires as shown in the image below.

 <img src = "https://github.com/sbcshop/Usb_To_LoRa_Dongle_Software/blob/main/Images/img14.jpg"/>

 ### Lora GUI For Configuration (run with the help of GUI)